Cleco announces 2024 Power of a Promise Scholarship

-PINEVILLE, La.
-(Cleco) - Cleco has announced applications are being accepted for its Power of a Promise Scholarship which includes full tuition, books, a stipend for incidentals and a paid internship at the company’s Brame Energy Center near Boyce.
+PINEVILLE, La. - Cleco said applications are being accepted for its Power of a Promise Scholarship, which includes full tuition, books, a stipend for incidentals and a paid internship at the company’s Brame Energy Center near Boyce.

-“This annual scholarship is an opportunity for under-represented populations in our communities to become a part of the energy industry, and it supports our commitment to create an inclusive work environment and build a diverse workforce,” said Normanique Preston, chief human resources and diversity officer.
+“This annual scholarship is an opportunity for under-represented populations in our communities to become a part of the energy industry, and it supports our commitment to create an inclusive work environment and build a diverse workforce,” said Samantha Stanley, talent coordinator at Cleco.

 CLTCC will accept applications through Jan.
-31, 2022, and the scholarship recipient(s) will be announced by April 1, 2022.
+31, 2024, and the scholarship recipient(s) will be announced in February 2024.

 Eligibility requirements for a Cleco Power of Promise Scholarship: